 One last item of advice is to introduce and train all part time, seasonal and temporary employees as if they were full time employees.
 This will maximize the value of the employee, help them complete their job and immerse them in the company culture.

-Ensuring that employee classifications, payroll and training are done correctly with help your company, will help get the most out of part time, seasonal and temporary hires.
+Ensuring that employee classifications, payroll and training are done correctly will help your company get the most out of part time, seasonal and temporary hires, without being a burden on Payroll and HR.
 For more advice on hiring fantastic employees, read how to create a fantastic job description.